hannahdesmond/mastery-curriculum/chapter7/README.md

 ## Outputting from arrays

-Arrays can be useful for storing elements you might want to keep separate sometimes, and have together in other times.
-If storing strings in an array, it's pretty common to use `join` to output them stitched-together:
+Arrays can be useful for storing elements you might want to keep separate sometimes, and join together in other times.
+A common use case for an array is to store strings, then to send the array of strings a `join` message, which will concatenate them:

 ```eval-ruby
 sentence = ["Hello,", "you", "are", "NOT", "welcome", "here"]